Overview

 Drag Source Field to Mapped Entity Field

-- COALESCE: Use first non-null value from multiple fields
+- Use First Available (Coalesce): Use first non-null value from multiple fields

-- HASH: Combine & obfuscate multiple fields to provide a uniquely random value
+- Generate Hash: Combine & obfuscate multiple fields to produce a unique value

-- HIGHEST VALUE: Take the highest value of the input fields
+- Use Highest Value: Take the highest value of the input fields

-- LOWEST VALUE: Take the lowest value of the input fields
+- Use Lowest Value: Take the lowest value of the input fields

 Saving and Auto-Save